ImperialCollegeLondon/RCDS-comm-line/README.md

         - Click on Colab links below
         - When open, save the notebooks in your drive with "File"->"Save a copy in Drive"
         - Execute the first code cell to download practice data - this has to be done for each notebook, the data does not persist
+        - Windows users will also need a command line application
+            -  - **Git for Windows** (relatively easy to install, no admin privileges required) https://gitforwindows.org, installation video is available at https://www.youtube.com/watch?v=339AEqk9c-8
+            - **Windows subsistem for Linux** (recommended but requires admin privileges) https://www.windowscentral.com/install-windows-subsystem-linux-windows-10

-    - Anaconda (Windows users reported problems with using the course notebooks without enabling Windows subsistem for Linux - see below):
+    - Anaconda (Windows users reported problems with using the course notebooks without enabling Windows subsistem for Linux - see last point above):
         - Download this repository - instruction [video](https://imperial.cloud.panopto.eu/Panopto/Pages/Viewer.aspx?id=59105d27-6102-483d-bf96-abd500e63b61)
         - Open a notebook in Anaconda - instruction [video](https://imperial.cloud.panopto.eu/Panopto/Pages/Viewer.aspx?id=c12b4cfa-0875-456c-b691-abd500e6e2b3)

-1. If using Google Colab, you will also need a terminal application.
-This is already installed on a Mac or Linux.
-For Windows, you have these options:
-    - **Git for Windows** (relatively easy to install, no admin privileges required) https://gitforwindows.org, installation video is available at https://www.youtube.com/watch?v=339AEqk9c-8
-    - **Windows subsistem for Linux** (recommended but requires admin privileges) https://www.windowscentral.com/install-windows-subsystem-linux-windows-10

  ## Using the repository for learning
 1. In the directory "notebooks", there are eight notebooks with video links.